abuss/syncpair/README.md

-# SyncIt - Advanced File Synchronization Tool
+# SyncPair - Advanced File Synchronization Tool

-SyncIt is a lightweight Rust-based file synchronization tool that enables **bidirectional sync** between client directories and a central server.
+SyncPair is a lightweight Rust-based file synchronization tool that enables **bidirectional sync** between client directories and a central server.
 The system uses SHA-256 hashes for change detection, timestamp-based conflict resolution, and real-time filesystem watching for automatic synchronization.

 ## Features